 - The more power, the better.
 Good table-top mills start from about 1 hp (750W) power.

-- If possible, get a machine with digital axis position readouts (DROs) - they simplify precise positioning a lot, being available in high-end machines.
+- If possible, get a machine with digital axis position readouts (DROs) - they simplify precise positioning a lot, this will save you time.

 If you want accurate milling, invest in a more expensive machine, it will pay off.
 Expect spending at least $2000 on it.
-After some research in the Internet, I listed some good options below.
-Your best bet depends on your budget, geographical location and, well, fussiness of your institute's purchase department.
+The more, the better - there is no free lunch.
+After some research, I found some options listed below.
+Your best bet depends on your jobs, budget, room space, etc. Make sure you buy one that accepts standard 230V AC power, rather than 400V three-phase, unless you have that in your wall, too.

 JET JMD-18, $2300